Training Spiking Neural Networks Using Lessons From Deep Learning: Online Learning

 This recursive formula is updated by passing the unweighted input directly to $m[t]$, and recursively decaying the influence term by the membrane potential decay rate $\beta$.
 The gradient that is ultimately used with the optimizer can be derived with the chain rule:

 where $\bar{c}[t]=\partial \mathcal{L}[t]/\partial U[t]$ is the immediate credit assignment value obtained by backpropagating the instantaneous loss to the hidden state of the neuron, for example, by using a surrogate gradient approach.
 The calculation of $m[t]$ only ever depends on present time inputs and the influence at $t-1$, thus enabling the loss to be calculated in an online manner.
 The input spike now plays a role in not only modulating the membrane potential of the neuron, but also the influence $m[t]$.
+The general flow of gradients is depicted in \Cref{fig:rtrl}.

+An intuitive, though incomplete, way to think about RTRL is as follows.
+By reference to \Cref{fig:rtrl}, at each time step, a backward-pass that does not account for the history of weight updates is applied: $\partial \mathcal{L}[0]/\partial W[0]$ (the immediate influence).
+Rather than directing gradients backwards through time, the partial derivative $\partial U[0]/\partial W[0]$ is `pushed' forward in time.
+In doing so, it is scaled by the temporal term, $X[0]\beta$.
+This term modulates the immediate influence at the next time step.
+This can be thought of as a gradient term that `snowballs' forward in time as a result of modulating and accumulating with the immediate influence term, but also loses a bit of `momentum' every time the temporal term $\beta$ decays it.

-The RTRL approach to training SNNs was only derived for a single neuron and a single parameter.
+In the example above, the RTRL approach to training SNNs was only derived for a single neuron and a single parameter.
 A full scale neural network replaces the influence value with an influence matrix $\vect{M}[t]\in\mathbb{R}^{n\times P}$, where $n$ is the number of neurons and $P$ is the number of parameters (approximately $\mathcal{O}(n^2$) memory).
 Therefore, the memory requirements of the influence matrix scales with $\mathcal{O}(n^3)$.

 Recent focus in online learning aims to reduce the memory and computational demands of RTRL.
 This is generally achieved by decomposing the influence matrix into simpler parts, approximating the calculation of $\vect{M}[t]$ by either completely removing terms or trading them for stochastic noise instead \cite{tallec2017unbiased, mujika2018approximating, roth2018kernel, murray2019local}.
 Marschall~\textit{et al.} provides a systematic treatment of approximations to RTRL in RNNs in \cite{marschall2020unified}, and variations of online learning have been applied specifically to SNNs in \cite{kaiser2020synaptic, bellec2020solution, bohnstingl2020online}.